 While a fitness celebrity might write articles on eating poached salmon with asparagus every day, Katherine would be able to speak to her audience, and meet them where THEY are at, recommending meals that her audience would be more likely to enjoy.

-If there’s a single person out there who Katherine could help, there are hundreds of thousands of others in their same situation.
+If there’s a single person out there who Katherine could help, there are thousands of others in their same situation.